Daniel-Parke/WiseWattage/README.md

-# WattSun & Homes - Energy Modelling Application
+# WiseWattage - Energy Modelling Application
 ### Demo: <URL HERE> **WORK IN PROGRESS, ONLINE APPLICATION WILL LAUNCH SOMETIME IN Q4 2024**
 ### Description
 This project is an energy modeling application designed to model on and off-grid energy generation potential across various sites and system parameters.
 The long-term goal is to create an all-in-one energy model that will quickly and easily generate accurate model results and statistics.
 There are many paid energy models on the market that do a similar job, but I have found they almost always add complexity that is not required for the vast majority of scenarios, which adds to the development and modeling timeframes.

-Many problems that paid services overcome are also highly specific to unique scenarios, such as those the modeling software PVSyst addresses.
-This is a fantastic software platform; however, it does require a particular level of industry knowledge and expertise to use effectively.
-This, in turn, makes it difficult for those curious about optimizing their energy systems but who don't have the time to master all the concepts.
+Solutions offered by paid software, like PVSyst, Homer, and Plexos, typically target challenges inherent to particular and unique scenarios.
+These are fantastic modelling packages; however, they often require a particular level of industry knowledge and expertise to use effectively.
+This, in turn, makes it difficult for those curious about optimizing their energy systems but don't have the time to master all the concepts.

 It is these issues, among others, that I aim to address for the wider data science and energy community by hopefully providing energy modeling tools that are 99% as powerful as existing libraries but with 99% less complexity when using them.
 When completed, WiseWattage will hopefully be a complete package that can be used offline to create Class objects representing a range of energy modeling scenarios.